 NOTE: This document was first produced many years ago.
 Since then I have become less involved in teaching and supervising.
-In particular, I cannot accept intern students and do not have up to date information on current arrangements for students.
+In particular, I cannot accept intern students or PhD students, and do not have up to date information on current arrangements for students.

 Instead of writing to me about internships or courses at Birmingham University, please search the School of computer Science web site: http://www.cs.bham.ac.uk/

 I get regular enquiries about internships and about the possibility of doing a PhD with me.
 I don't answer letters from people who say they have read my home page and really want to work with me and then reveal by what they write that they have NOT read my web page and know nothing about my work.

 Since around 2011 I have been working mainly on several topics related to the Turing-inspired Meta-Morphogenesis project, summarised here (and in many more pages linked to these):

 More details in in these files, and others referenced in them:

 I can't offer supervision on any of this work, but I'll be interested to hear from anyone working on these topics.

 I am not formally available for PhD supervision, as I have passed the UK retirement age, though I am still doing research full time, and in some cases I help PhD students who are supervised by other people in this department.

 I no longer deal with PhD applications and I have no funds available at my personal disposal for PhD students.